Krishsk27/Poetlens/README.md

 Developer: Sureshkrishna B

-PoetLens is an intelligent, multi-modal AI system that analyzes an image, detects its dominant emotion, and generates a haiku-style poem reflecting that emotional tone.
-It combines DeepFace, CLIP, BLIP, and GPT-2 to interpret both facial and scene-level emotions and translate them into expressive poetry.
+PoetLens is an intelligent, multi-modal AI system that analyzes an image, detects its dominant emotion, and generates a haiku-style poem reflecting that emotional tone.It combines DeepFace, CLIP, BLIP, and GPT-2 to interpret both facial and scene-level emotions and translate them into expressive poetry.

 🌟 Key Features

 🧠 Multi-Modal Emotion Detection
 Detects facial emotions using DeepFace

-Identifies scene-based emotions using CLIP (OpenAI)

-Fuses results for a more context-aware emotional understanding
+Identifies scene-based emotions using CLIP (OpenAI) Fuses results for a more context-aware emotional understanding

 🖋️ AI-Powered Poetry Generation

-Generates 3–4 line haiku-style poems using GPT-2 Medium

-Each poem reflects the emotion and visual tone of the image
+Generates 3–4 line haiku-style poems using GPT-2 Medium Each poem reflects the emotion and visual tone of the image

 🖼️ Image Captioning
 Uses BLIP to describe the image context for better poetry coherence

 🎭 Emotion Spectrum Output
 Displays emotion probabilities across multiple categories (joyful, melancholic, mysterious, etc.)

 💾 Automatic Save
 Saves the generated output as a .txt file alongside the image

 🧰 Tech Stack